Locations:

 Procedure Details

-You’ll meet regularly with a voice specialist, such as a speech therapist (speech-language pathologist) or an ear, nose and throat specialist (otolaryngologist).
+You’ll meet regularly with a voice specialist, such as a speech therapist (speech-language pathologist).

-Treatment success will depend on your choice of provider.
-It’s essential to carefully vet the healthcare provider you work with so you choose someone who understands and respects your treatment needs as a transgender person.
+Treatment success will depend on your choice of healthcare provider.
+It’s essential to vet the provider you work with carefully so that you choose someone who understands and respects your treatment needs.

 You’ll meet with a healthcare provider to decide on voice therapy goals, and you’ll make a plan to achieve them.
 To start, your provider will analyze your voice, including how you use your breath, vocal cords and other speaking muscles.
 They’ll note your baseline voice pitch.
 This starting point will help them determine how much change is needed to reach your target pitch.